-- Drip tray and Capsule tray is a design disaster and makes a mess.
+- The drip tray and Capsule tray are a design disaster and make a mess.

 I was excited at the promise of a new coffee system, especially with the mention of espresso (which some other systems do not have).
 Being an espresso fan, I was also excited to read the marketing material, setting them apart from the rest by promising the same experience as your local Coffee Bean and Tea Leaf.

-Unfortunately, the espresso and coffee is underwhelming at best.
+Unfortunately, the espresso and coffee are underwhelming at best.

 If you want brewed coffee, go with a Keurig.
 The machines are cheaper, and the quality is just as good, if not better.